shikhar818/MediaMov/README.md

 # MediaMov
-It shows the integration of mediapipe libraries with opencv, resulting detection of movements in the body, it spefically aims for the movement areas such as nose and hands.\n
+It shows the integration of mediapipe libraries with opencv, resulting detection of movements in the body, it spefically aims for the movement areas such as nose and hands.

 <B> IMAGES AND VIDEO </B>
 ![1](https://github.com/shikhar818/MediaMov/assets/68017263/51d2d7a6-eaa8-4817-b779-c3380009641b)